On the 6th of February, I’ll be humming “E Ihowa Atua” and “Pokarekare Ana”.

 • How New Zealand’s Waitangi Day differs from Australia Day: ABC, 25 January 2018

-How do I love Te Waipounamu?
+How much love for Te Waipounamu?

 • Akaroa: Akaroa’s Long Harbour with special guests